-Wolfgang J. Reittinger was born in Munich (Germany) in 1955.
+Wolfgang J. Reittinger is a native of Munich, Germany.
 He graduated in economics from Ludwig Maximilians University, Munich.

-After four years working at university as an assistant and finalising his Ph.D. in economics, his professional career started in 1982, when he joined KPMG, Munich as an auditor.
-During that time he was appointed to tax consultant by the ministry of finance.
+After four years working at university as an assistant he earned his Ph.D. in economics.
+His professional career started in 1982, when he joined KPMG, Munich as an auditor.
+During that time he was appointed to tax counselor by the ministry of finance.

 In 1985 he joined Matuschka Group - a Family office company - in Munich as a financial planner and built up the financial planning department.
 In 1988, he was named Managing Director and in 1989 he became a Partner of Matuschka Group.

 In 1997 he was founding member of the German Financial Planning Standards Board and appointed to Certified Financial Planner.
 He headed the German Financial Planning organisation for ten years.
 In 2006 he was appointed to Certified Foundation and Estate Planner.
-Since 06/2011 he is again a board member of FPSB and serves as treasurer.
+From 2011 until 2017 he was again a board member of FPSB and served as treasurer.

-In January 2007 he joined HVB, Munich, as Head Product & Services in the Private Banking Division.
-In January 2009 he started to build up the Products & Advisory department / Private Banking Division in Milan, managing and controlling all activities in the domestic countries of the group.
+In January 2007 he joined HVB, the German subsidiary of UniCredit, Munich, as Head Product & Services in the Private Banking Division.
+In January 2009 he started to build up the Products & Advisory department / Private Banking Division of UniCredit in Milan, managing and controlling all activities in the domestic countries of the group.

-Since June 2011 he was appointed Chairman of Standards and Qualifications Committee of EFPA European Financial Planning Association Europe.
+From 2011 until 2016 he was Chairman of Standards and Qualifications Committee of EFPA European Financial Planning Association Europe.